blackDogLz4/espnowCom/components/espnowCom/README.md

 ## License

-This component is licensed under [Your License Here].
+This component is licensed under GPL2.